Get peace of mind in your new dream job with our guide to employment contracts in France.

-It is famously difficult to fire an employee in France; the French worker is protected on all sides and it is always the employer who is looked upon with suspicion.
+It is famously difficult to fire an employee in France; the French worker receives protection on all sides.
 All dismissals must follow very strict procedures and an employer must request a meeting (in writing) with the employee in question, and the employee has the right to have a co-worker or union rep present during the meeting.
 The dismissal itself must be executed with a written document which explains precisely the legal reasons for the firing.

 If you are fired, you are entitled to severance pay, payment of time worked until your last day worked and any due holiday pay.
 Depending upon many factors, such as your position at the company, the reason for being fired, and the level of goodwill that exists between the two parties involved, the conditions can change dramatically.
-French labour law is more codified and complicated than you can imagine so if you suspect you’re going to be fired, find a solicitor.
+French labor law is more complex than you can imagine; if you suspect you’re going to be fired, find a solicitor.